Church Street Bridge: History

+First bridge

-The first bridge on the site was an iron girder bridge built in 1857.
+The crossing between Chapel Street and Church Street was negotiated by a punt until a narrow single span iron box girder bridge was built in 1857.
 Purchased from the British government at the end of the Crimean War, this bridge had a 210 ft span with side trusses being solid riveted iron 10 ft high, designed to prevent Russian snipers from killing British troops.
 The bridge was dismantled and reconstructed with stone buttresses on the site.
+By the early twentieth century, the bridge was inadequate in terms of structure and traffic capacity, and an upgrade was needed to provide a connection for trams to cross the river.